htchen/calculator_tree/README.md

-# NTHU I2P2 - Mini Project 1
+# NTHU I2P2 - Calculator

 #### Goal: To implemet a simple calculator for integer arithmetic